-The accounting records of the Bank are maintained in RON in accordance with Romanian accounting law and National Bank of Romania and National Bank of Cyprus's banking regulations.
+The accounting records of the Bank are maintained in RON in accordance with Romanian accounting law and banking regulations of the National Bank of Romania and National Bank of Cyprus.

-The subsidiaries maintain their accounting records in accordance with Romanian and Moldavian accounting law.
+The subsidiaries maintain their accounting records in accordance with Romanian and Moldovan accounting law.
 All these accounts of the Bank and subsidiaries are defined hereafter as the statutory accounts.

 These accounts have been restated to reflect the differences between the statutory accounts and IFRS.
-Accordingly, adjustments have been made to the statutory accounts, where considered necessary, to bring the financial statements into line, in all material aspects, with the IFRS.
+Accordingly, adjustments have been made to the statutory accounts, where considered necessary, to bring the financial statements in line, in all material aspects, with the IFRS.

-The major changes applied to the statutory financial statements in order to bring them into line with the International Financial Reporting Standards as endorsed by the European Union are:
+The major changes applied to the statutory financial statements in order to bring them in line with the International Financial Reporting Standards as endorsed by the European Union are:

-• grouping of numerous detailed items into broader captions;

-• restatement adjustments required in accordance with IAS 29 ("Financial Reporting in Hyperinflationary Economies") due to the fact that Romanian economy has been hyperinflationary until 31 December 2003 (refer to Note 3c);

-- fair value and impairment adjustments required in accordance with IAS 39 ("Financial Instruments Recognition and Measurement"); - setting up provisions for deferred tax, and - presenting the necessary information in accordance with the IFRS.
+- grouping of numerous detailed items into broader captions; - restatement adjustments required in accordance with IAS 29 ("Financial Reporting in Hyperinflationary Economies") due to the fact that the Romanian economy was hyperinflationary until 31 December 2003 (refer to Note 3c); - fair value and impairment adjustments required in accordance with IAS 39 ("Financial Instruments Recognition and Measurement'); - setting up provisions for deferred tax, and - presenting the necessary information in accordance with the IFRS.